paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 Computing equivalent phases
 ---------------------------

-The amplitude of the *PpS* phase is apparantley overestimated on the N component and underestimated on the Z component.
+The amplitude of the *PpS* phase is apparently overestimated on the N component and underestimated on the Z component.
 This is the case, because the RC parameter ``mults=2`` only computes first-order multiples, i.e. reflections of the direct *P* wave.
 Reflections from *PS* are missing, most notably *PSpP*.
-To address this problem, we will next use the ``RC.set_phaselist()`` method to explicitly name the phases we whish to compute.
+To address this problem, we will next use the ``RC.set_phaselist()`` method to explicitly name the phases we wish to compute.
 The methods implicitly sets ``mults=3``.
 ``Seismogram`` has a dedicated method ``descriptors()`` to list unique phases present in the synthetics.